University of Kentucky Women: Leaders in Time

 First Female SGA President

-In 1986, Donna Greenwell became the first female president of the Student Government Association at the University of Kentucky.
-Karen Sheens, voted Vice President under Greenwell, said, "I think this is a very important step not only for women but for the SGA" the night it was announced that Greenwell won.
+In 1986, Donna Greenwell became the first female president of the University of Kentucky Student Government Association.
+Karen Skeens, elected executive Vice President under Greenwell said, "I think it is a very important step not only for women, but for the SGA."

 First Female Coach of a Men's Team

-Bernadette Locke-Mattox earned national recognition when she became one of the first female assistant coaches on a Division I men's basketball staff when UK Coach Rick Pitino added her to the program in 1990.
-Locke-Mattox silenced the skeptics over the next four seasons as she became a valuable contributing member of the staff despite being a woman coaching a men's team.
-Locke-Mattox is also a recognized professional women's basketball coach and was a recognized player during her college career at the University of Georgia.
+Bernadette Locke-Mattox earned national recognition as one of the first female assistant coaches on a Division I men's basketball staff when Coach Rick Pitino hired her in 1990.
+Locke-Mattox silenced the skeptics over the next four seasons as she proved to be a valuable contributing member of the staff.
+Locke-Mattox was also the first African American head coach of the UK women's basketball team (1995-2003) and was a standout player during her college career at the University of Georgia.